 The test is made up eight continuous events testing strength and endurance.
 Each event is an activity that is found to be common in the fire service.

-Aims Community College, in cooperation with the Front Range Fire Consortium, will offer CPAT testing.
+Aims Community College, in cooperation with fire departments from across the state, offers CPAT testing.
 Aims Community College has a limited CPAT license through the IAFF.